chr15m/bugout/README.md

 // b = new Bugout({seed: localStorage["bugout-server-seed"]});
 ```

-To start a client connection specify the server's public key to connect to:
+To start a client connection specify the server's public key to connect to (`b.pk` from the server):

 ```javascript
 var b = new Bugout("server-public-key");